Splunk Cloud Platform

 Filtering on partition keys for a federated index that maps to a Splunk-managed AWS Glue table dataset

-This requirement applies specifically to Federated Search for Amazon S3.
+This requirement applies specifically to users of Federated Search for Amazon S3.

 If you invoke a federated index that maps to a Splunk-managed AWS Glue table dataset in your sdselect search, and the definition of that federated index uses a wildcard (*) in the AWS Account IDs field to indicate that it supports all available AWS account ID values, you must include a WHERE clause in that same sdselect search that filters results by pk_account_id, to identify precisely the AWS account ID partitions that are involved in the search.